 Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 10 November 2015.
+We carried out an announced visit on 19 November 2015.
 During our visit we:

-Spoke with a range of staff, GPs, a nurse practitioner, a practice nurse, the practice manager, administration and reception staff and also spoke with patients who used the service.
+- Spoke with a range of staff, two GPs, a nurse practitioner, a health care assistant, the practice manager and reception and administration staff.
+We also spoke with five patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members.